Legal Information: Montana

 I have a temporary or final order of protection against the abuser.
 Can s/he keep a gun or buy a new gun?

-In Montana, a judge can prohibit the respondent in a temporary domestic violence order of protection from possessing or using a firearm that was used in an assault against you.
-However, it would only apply to that specific firearm used, not all firearms.
-Also, the law allows the judge to include it but does not require the judge to issue that restriction.1
+In a temporary or final order of protection, a judge has the option to prohibit the respondent from possessing or using a firearm if it was used in an assault against you.
+However, it would only apply to that specific firearm used, not all firearms.1

 1 Mont.
 Code §§ 40-15-201(1), (2); 40-15-204(3)